Spondool/topmail-blog/_posts/2016-4-30-the-importance-of-a-good-email-address.md

   bio: Technical Lead at Topmail.com
   image: dcaffrey.png
 ---
-The importance of having a good email address Do you think when we started Topmail we considered calling it LameDuck44 instead?
+Do you think when we started Topmail we considered calling it LameDuck44 instead?
 That’s right: we didn’t.
 In fact, the domain topmail.com is one of the most important things we offer as part of our service.
 A simple, easy to understand domain name that has the word mail in it.

 Weird change of topic: _ed@topmail.com_ is available (as of writing today). _ed999@topmail.com_ is not (OK I booked that one to make a point, but there really are lots of edXXX’s@topmail.com).